Matol66/SVG-CrossBrowser/README.md

 ================
 Mac,  Windows & Mobile browsers needs to have diffrent attributes.

-This FIX is makieng all svg cross-browsed.
+This FIX it, makieng all svg cross-browsed.

 Only import file to project or copy code.